garywige/axicom-scripting-training/Lesson 3/README.md

 ```
 $script:filesCopied = 0
 ```

 ## Recursive Functions

 We've now reached the *final boss* of this game.
-It's a 3-headed hydra flinging words of discouragement in our direction.
-By defeating the smaller enemies first, we've silenced all but the hydra and armed ourselves with the much needed confidence that we will need to overcome it.
+It's a 3-headed hydra flinging flaming words of discouragement in our direction.
+By defeating the smaller opponents first, we've silenced all but the hydra and armed ourselves with the much needed confidence that we will need to overcome it.

 Before writing any code, we can stop and think about this for a moment.
 In order to implement our 3 modes, we need to to either copy or skip each file.
 When we initially run `Get-ChildItem`, it will return 2 different types of objects: `FileInfo` and `DirectoryInfo`, which we are going to handle differently.
 For each FileInfo returned, we are going to copy it based on the selected mode.
 For each DirectoryInfo returned, we are going to treat it the same way that we treat the root Source directory and pass it into our function.
 That way, we can reuse the same function all the way down the file tree.
 This is called a **recursive function**.
 Here's an example to help you understand how this works: